 Canada is a country occupying the north section of North America.
 It is the second largest country in the world by total area (after Russia).
-The country’s border with the US is the longest binational land border in the world.
-Canada covers a total area of 3.85 square miles and extends from Atlantic Ocean in the east, the Pacific Ocean in the west, and the Arctic Ocean in the north.
+The country’s border with the US is the longest land border in the world.
+Canada covers a total area of 3.85 million square miles and extends from Atlantic Ocean in the east, the Pacific Ocean in the west, and the Arctic Ocean in the north.

 Although the above facts are commonly relayed and understood, did you know the following obscure figures about the "true north, strong and free"?